ARTbio/startbio/docs/Run-Galaxy/Run_workflow.md

 we will come back to the workflow editor when the missing tools are installed in the server.

-- So far, so good, the missing tools are reported in the [tools.yml](https://github.com/ARTbio/Run-Galaxy/blob/master/workflows/tools.yml) file in the Run-Galaxy repository (or just above in a more complex format)
+- So far, so good, the missing tools are reported in the [tools.yml](https://github.com/ARTbio/Run-Galaxy/blob/master/workflows/tools.yml) file in the Run-Galaxy repository, and just bellow in yaml format)

 #### Installing missing tools

-Thus, we have to install our first three tools in our Galaxy instance:
+Thus, we have to install the following three tools in our Galaxy instance:

 tools:
 - name: regex_replace